scala-native/scala-native.g8/README.md

 #### Do I need LLVM for running a Scala Native program?

 No. In the tutorial above you ran ``sbt example/run``, which creates an executable and immediately launches it.
-But you could have employed the command ``sbt example/nativeLink`` instead, which just creates the executable, without runnint it, as shown below:
+But you could have employed the command ``sbt example/nativeLink`` instead, which just creates the executable, without running it, as shown below:
 ```bash
     $ sbt example/nativeLink
     $ ls -al example/target/scala-2.11/example-out